deepaksood619/deepaksood619.github.io/docs/about-me/ideas/creating-a-business-startup.md

 Brand name - [How to create a great brand name | Jonathan Bell](https://youtu.be/rzbXht7MJVM)

-**Megatrends ---** powerful, transformative forces that could change the global economy, business and society ...
+**Megatrends-** powerful, transformative forces that could change the global economy, business and society...
 Think electricity, automobile, the Internet.

 15 day tech startup launch plan: